 As child mediation specialists, we have a duty to ensure the welfare of the children involved is considered throughout the process.
-As children cannot make their own decisions on living arrangements when they are younger than 16, it is important when making child arrangements that every aspect of the children’s lives are considered and that both parents are capable of meeting the needs that are agreed as part of the Child Arrangements Order.
+As children cannot make their own decisions on living arrangements when they are younger than 16, it is important when making child arrangements that every aspect of the children’s lives are considered.
+It is also paramount that both parents are capable of meeting the needs that are agreed as part of the Child Arrangements Order.

 Child Arrangements Orders and MIAM

-We understand and appreciate that when children are involved in the parents’ separation, it’s difficult to come to a decision that both parents are 100% happy with and when parents are struggling to come to an agreement, parents are legally required to attend MIAM (Mediation Information Assessment Meeting) before applying for a Child Arrangements Order.
+We understand and appreciate that when children are involved in the parents’ separation, it’s difficult to come to a decision that both parents are 100% happy with.
+When parents are struggling to come to an agreement, parents are legally required to attend a MIAM (Mediation Information Assessment Meeting) before applying for a Child Arrangements Order.